dartmouth-cs98/Quantum-Tetris/README.md

 <!-- TODO: it may also be beneficial here to explain how to use / install a Python linter; some people may find this userful in addition to the Linter they are already using -->

-In VSCode, use the **pylint** Python linter to determine any linting issues.
-This will help you with your code like the JavaScript linters that we have been using so far in class.
-It is important to to check that the indentation is done properly when running Python code.
+In VSCode, use the **pylint** Python linter to help you with your code like the JavaScript linters that we have been using so far in class.
+It is important to to check that indentation is correct when running Python code.
 VSCode will likely prompt you to install a linter when you open your first .py file.
 If it does not, please open the marketplace tab and install the **pylint** linter.

 ## Database Setup